simmsb/Cpu_emulator/README.md

 EAX  < general purpose register
 RET  < function jump return
-CMP  < last comparison register. (unlike the others, this contains a string, dont touch it and you'll be fine)
+CMP  < last comparison register. (unlike the others, this contains a string, dont touch it and you'll be fine) STK  < current stack position (leave it for popstk and pushstk to handle)
 ```

 Variables are assigned as any non-command word followed by a initial value (if none provided, it is set to 0)